sergeinack3/PowerEduc/lib/evalmath/readme_powereduc.txt

-Description of EvalMath library import into Moodle
+Description of EvalMath library import into PowerEduc

 Our changes:
 * implicit multiplication (optionally) not allowed